concur/react-concur/proptypes-ftw/slides.md

 ???

 - My background
-- Nick name
+- Nick name, etc.

 ---

 # The "what" and "why"

 * Component schema

 * Contract with consumers

 * Self documentation

 * Validation

 ???

 - Pause on validation
-- Core of prop types
+- Actual core function of prop types
+- Helps React apps to scale
 - Turned off in production
 - Actually just functions
 - Come back to look at signature later